School shooting: Countermeasures

 Other countermeasures include tools like doorjambs, rapidly-deployable tourniquets, and ballistic protection systems like the CoverMe-Seat.

 In 2019, Fruitport High School in Michigan became the first school in the U.S. to be rebuilt with concrete barriers in hallways for students to hide from bullets.
-The BBC also reports the “hallways are curved to prevent a shooter from having a clear line of sight during any potential attack.”
+The BBC also reports the "hallways are curved to prevent a shooter from having a clear line of sight during any potential attack."
 Classrooms have been redesigned so students can hide more easily.
 Costing $48 million to rebuild, Bob Szymoniak, Fruitport High School's superintendent, believes these alterations will become part of the structure of all U.S. schools.
 "These are design elements that are naturally part of buildings going into the future."

 The STOP School Violence Act is pending legislation to provide funding grants to schools to be used for implementing security measures.

-Aftereffects
+Aftermath

-After experiencing the threat of a school shooting, as well as the changes in the school via countermeasures, students continue to experience the trauma.
-In several peer‐reviewed articles on mental health consequences of school shootings by Lowe & Galea, it is shown that mass shootings can bring on the onset of PTSD and continued depression.
-In the cities that are home to these kind of events, the town can experience continued paranoia and an exaggerated sense of fear.
-Lowe & Galea continue to say that continued research is necessary to pinpoint the exact mental symptoms that occur in the victims of school shootings.
+After experiencing the threat of a school shooting, as well as the changes in the school via countermeasures, students continue to experience trauma.
+Mass shootings can bring on the onset of PTSD and continued depression.
+In the cities that are home to these kind of events, the town can experience continued paranoia and a hightened sense of fear.